nikasimovich/rutgers_s19/_agendas/week-7.md

 ### Homework
 - Finish your Maxims project.
 It should be complete and linked to your class site at the start of class.
-- Create a 5 – 7 minute presentation that introduces your project, your process, and what you&rsquo;ve learned and explored through this project
+- Create a 5 – 7 minute presentation that introduces your project, your process, and what you&rsquo;ve learned and explored through this project (this can include presenting your final project)